Media & Events

 Media kit includes a list of upcoming events, author head shots, the book cover, a Waiting for Butterflies press release, and an author Q&A.

-The Ozark Regional Library is hosting an open house for us!
-We can hangout, eat some snacks, and sign some books.
+The Ozark Regional Library is hosting a book signing for us at the Recklein Memorial Library.
+I’m excited to share Waiting for Butterflies with new friends and sign books!
 Waiting for Butterflies will be available for purchase.
 Hope to see you there!

 ALL WRITE NOW!
 CONFERENCE

 ALL WRITE NOW!
 CONFERENCE • CAPE GIRARDEAU, MO • JULY 15-16, 2017

 Don’t miss the best writing conference in Southeast Missouri!
 Join me on the campus of Southeast MO State University where I’ll lead a breakout session “Book Marketing for Beginners” on Saturday and a master class “More Book Marketing for Beginners” on Sunday.
 For more details visit AWN!
 CONFERENCE.

 All photos are available in .jpeg format at 72DPI.

 Author Q & A

 What is your inspiration for writing the story of a family healing from the loss of their mother?